Deauville: Eva Green Set for Alice Winocour's Astronaut Drama

 Green will be trained by French astronaut Thomas Pesquet, who completed a six month ISS tour in June alongside American astronaut Peggy Whitson.
-Pesquet's return has created a media frenzy in France and boosted public interest in the European Space Agency.
+Pesquet's return has created a media frenzy in France and boosted public interest in the ESA.

 Winocour will be partnering with the ESA to film at their headquarters in Cologne, Germany, as well as the Russian Space Agency to film a launch in Kazakhstan.
 The director has already traveled to Kazakhstan to view a launch, fueling her passion for the project she has been researching for two years.

-The story was inspired in part by the Cesar winner’s own separation from her 7-year-old daughter while shooting and promoting films abroad, she said, as well as her fascination with space.
+The story was inspired in part by the Cesar winner’s own separation from her 7-year-old daughter while shooting and promoting films away from home, she said, as well as her fascination with space.
 “I thought space is always in science fiction movies, but now it is our reality,” she said of creating a more down-to-earth drama.

 Green was cast because she embodies an otherworldliness that Winocour has come to know in astronauts.
 “I think Eva has this thing that she is here and in another world as well, that she’s not on earth.
-And I think she’s really sexy too,” said Winocour of the former Bond girl.
+And I think she’s really sexy too,” said Winocour of the former Bond girl, who also stars in Tim Burton's upcoming live-action Dumbo.
 “I think it’s time for her to play in her native language and to act something less gothic, maybe more human.”

 She cites James Cameron’s The Abyss as an inspiration for the tone of the film.